When fishing nets end up in your Patagonia jackets

-In partnership with Bureo, Patagonia has developed clothing made from used fishing nets, collected from local fishermen on the coast of South America.
+In partnership with Bureo, Patagonia has developed clothing made from used fishing nets, collected from local fishermen on the coasts of South America.

 A Patagonia cap visor and fishing nets.
-At first glance, there is nothing to connect these two products.
-It is the NetPlus thread that is the link between the visor of the cap you are wearing and the fishing net.
-Produced by the company Bureo, the recycled nylon NetPlus is made from unusable fishing nets recovered from fishing communities in South America.
+On the face of it, there's nothing to link these two products.
+The NetPlus thread is the link between the visor of the cap you're wearing and the fishing net.
+Produced by Bureo, NetPlus recycled nylon is made from unusable fishing nets recovered from fishing communities in South America.

 On clothes instead of in the ocean

 It is with this great recycled raw material that Patagonia has developed several products such as anorakss, the parkass, the jackets or caps.
-The brand is also helping to develop the NetPlus material by supporting Bureo since 2014 via its investment fund (Tin Shed Ventures).
+In fact, the brand has been helping the development of NetPlus material by supporting Bureo since 2014 via its investment fund (Tin Shed Ventures).

-And it's an understatement to say that there's a lot of raw material to be recovered from these unusable fishing nets, which often end up polluting the oceans rather than in recycling centres.
-This material is one of the most harmful forms of marine pollution, with scientists estimating that more than 650,000 marine animals are killed or seriously injured by fishing gear each year.
+And it's an understatement to say that there's a lot of raw material to be salvaged from these unusable fishing nets, which often end up polluting the oceans rather than the recycling centers.
+In fact, this material is one of the most harmful forms of marine pollution, with scientists estimating that over 650,000 marine animals are killed or seriously injured by fishing gear every year.

 A complete cycle from fisherman to consumer